Signia Hearing Aid Reviews

 Remote controls

 Hearing aids today, including Signia models, are designed to operate automatically.
-However, as Finley Peter Dunne implied when he said “Trust everyone, but cut the cards,”3 having a manual override is always a good idea.
-The majority of Signia products have on-board controls, but those buttons are pretty small.
+However, as Finley Peter Dunne implied when he said, “Trust everyone, but cut the cards,”3 having a manual override is always a good idea.
+The majority of Signia products have on-board controls, but the buttons are pretty small.
 Remote controls not only offer sausage-fingered folks like me a way to adjust volume and programs, but they allow caregiver access to hearing aids for patients who may need additional assistance, particularly those with dexterity or memory issues.
-Signa offers both standalone remotes and smartphone applications for this purpose.
+Signia offers both stand-alone remotes and smartphone applications for that purpose.
 This review will cover only the current version of each.
 Other, older versions may be an option and should be discussed with your hearing care professional.

 miniPocket Remote Control